-Sometimes in life, things that are well beyond our control happen and we might for whatever reason be coming up short on cash even after having taken out a car title loan to resolve previous issues.
+Sometimes in life, things that are well beyond our control happen and we might for whatever reason be coming up short and need fast cash even after having taken out a car title loan to resolve previous issues.
 If a borrower is late on a monthly repayment of their car title loan with LoanMart, it is not necessarily the end of the world.
 Fortunately, if a payment is late there are a variety of things that we may be able to do to help all of our valued customers avoid defaulting on their car title loan in South Carolina as well as every other state we do business.

 What is Defaulting on a Car Title Loan?